 “Yes,” I answered.

 “I want to break up (with my lover).
-I’m a sex addict and he said to me that if I slept with another guys, we’re done” My friend wrote.
+I’m a sex addict and he said to me that if I slept with other guys, we’re done” My friend wrote.

 “Well, if it is the best for you then go ahead.
-But remember, we have certain condition that everybody cannot just accept it easily.
-Unless you enjoy to be alone and do not need or want to have somebody to come home to or make you feel complete, then you should break up and continue the adventure.”
+But remember, we have a certain condition that everybody cannot just accept it easily.
+Unless you enjoy being alone and do not need or want to have somebody to come home to or make you feel complete, then you should break up and continue the adventure.”
 I went on,

 “True,” he answered.

-Sometimes we just take our lives for granted until we loose everything and regret it.
+Sometimes we just take our lives for granted until we lose everything and regret it.
 When it is gone, it is gone.